 Levitz serves on the U.S. Travel Association board; Philadelphia International Airport Advisory Board; on the Mayor’s Hospitality Cabinet; on the Mayor’s Cultural Advisory Council; and on the Kimmel Center for the Performing Arts’ Sales and Marketing Advisory Committee.
-She is also on the boards of the Greater Philadelphia Chamber of Commerce, Independence Visitor Center, Historic Philadelphia, Inc, Pennsylvania Horticultural Society, Wawa Welcome America! and Global Philadelphia.
+She is also on the boards of the Greater Philadelphia Chamber of Commerce, Independence Visitor Center, Historic Philadelphia, Inc., Pennsylvania Horticultural Society, Welcome America, Inc. and Global Philadelphia.